William F. Harrah: Influence

 Harrah used his influence to create the Nevada Gaming Control Board in 1955, an organization designed to regulate gaming in Nevada.
 In 1959, Harrah helped create an even stronger Gaming Commission to rid the state's casinos of corruption.

 Harrah was known for his relations with both his customers and employees.
-The main theater in Harrah's Reno, originally called the Headliner Room, was renamed Sammy's Showroom after entertainer Sammy Davis, Jr. (whose Duesenberg replica now resides in the museum that bears Harrah's name), and actor-comedian Bill Cosby recalls Harrah as a good friend.
+The main theater in Harrah's Reno, originally called the Headliner Room, was renamed Sammy's Showroom after entertainer Sammy Davis Jr. (whose Duesenberg replica now resides in the museum that bears Harrah's name), and actor-comedian Bill Cosby recalls Harrah as a good friend.

 Personal life

 Harrah was married seven times to six women, including a four-month marriage to the singer-songwriter Bobbie Gentry in 1969; the sugar baby relationship was alluded to in Gentry's fictionalized account of her life, "Fancy," in which a "benevolent man" (Harrah) takes in an impoverished Southern prostitute (Gentry).

 With ex-wife Scherry (whom he married twice), he adopted two boys named John and Tony.
-He had one birth child, Jeanie Eiliene Sexton Harrah, with Marvel Tudor in 1956.
 His widow, Verna, worked as a film producer on such features as Anaconda.

-He won Best of Show at the prestigious Pebble Beach Concours d'Elegance 4 times in 1963, 1964, 1966, and 1976.